 We get asked all the time how we make money while traveling in our RV full time.
 Most people assume we’re trust fund kids or that we’re living off our savings.
 But like many full-time RVers in the 20 – 50 age bracket, we work on the road as digital nomads.

+This is precisely why I’m writing this blog; to share exactly how we earn money on the road while living in our RV.
 Our path to making money on the road won’t be the same as yours.
-But hopefully seeing how we make money while traveling can educate you about the different options available to you.
+But hopefully seeing how we make money while traveling can educate and inspire you about the different possibilities for living life on the road.

 Dennis and I both had jobs that would not allow us to work remotely (teacher and bartender).
 To fulfill our dream of full-time travel, we knew we had to find a different way to make money.
 That’s when we found real estate.